mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ### RESEARCH LABORATORIES

-Before being left to rot, the platform functioned as a research centre as well as a mining operation.
+Before being left to rot, the platform functioned as a research center as well as a mining operation.
 These eight research laboratories were equipped for rock and mineral analysis and, whilst the equipment has been removed, the workbenches and lockers are still present.

 Plexiglass windows separate each unit, allowing full vision to be obtained through each row.
 The plexiglass acts as 8 points of armor if anyone chooses to subject them to damage, such as small arms fire.